google/etils/etils/array_types/README.md

 ```

 This indicates the reader that the function takes a 3d uint8 array and return a
-3d float32 with the shame shape values.
+3d float32 with the same shape values.

 Note: Those typing annotations are purely aesthetics but are not detected by
 static type checking tools.
 They are only helpful as documentation.